-- In 1623 a Galileo's supporter and friend, Cardinal Maffeo Barberini, who generally held a favorable view on the art and science, was elected Pope Urban VIII. - Soon Galileo met with Pope Urban III, during which they discussed the Copernican theory. - Pope gave permission to Galileo to write about the Copernican theory as long as: - he gives a balanced view for and against the helio-centrism. - treats Copernican theory only as a mathematical hypothesis. - Galileo completed the book 'Dialogues" in 1629.
-It was published in Florence in 1632.
-All 1000 copies were sold out within months. - It was a witty and brilliant work.
-The book was presented as a series of Dialogues over a span of four days among three participants Salviati, Sagredo and Simplicio: - Salviati: An intellectual, with keen insights who seems to speak for Galileo and argues for the Copernican theory. - Sagredo: An intelligent layman who is seeking truth.
+- It was a witty and brilliant work.
+The book was presented as a series of Dialogues over a span of four days among two philosophers and a layman- Salviati, Simplicio and Sagredo : - Salviati: An intellectual, with keen insights who seems to speak for Galileo and argues for the Copernican theory. - Sagredo: An intelligent layman who is seeking truth.
 Initially impartial, gradually comes to accept Salviati's arguments. - Simplicio: A follower of Aristotelian ideas, presents arguments against the Copernican theory.
 Speaks for Galileo's opponents, who puts up ineffectual, simplistic arguments for Salviati to knock down, often contradicting himself. - A nice summary is at: web.calstatela.edu/faculty/kaniol/a360/galileo\dialogue.htm